 Vrikshasana or Tree Pose

 Standing tree pose is one of the easiest yoga asanas to enhance stability and energy flow throughout the body.
 The pose boosts awareness while working on the core to coordinate the upper and lower body.
 If your body needs balancing and stability, you should try this pose.
-Be sure to practice one side at a time.
+Be sure to practise on one side at a time.

 Balasana or Child Pose